-Considering the area of project intervention (approx. 2700 sq. meterland) it seems medium amount of natural grown wood-type of vegetation clearing work would be needed as an apart of site clearing work.
-However, there will be no impact on any privately/public owned trees or vegetation in proposed construction area.
+Considering the area of project intervention (approx. 2770 sq. meter land) there will be no impact on any privately/ public owned trees or vegetation in proposed construction area.

-Possibility of stagnantwaterbodies inborrow pits, quarries, etc., encouraging formos quito breeding and other disease vectors:

-(High/Medium/Low with explanation):
+Possibility of stagnant water bodies in borrow pits, quarries, etc., encouraging for mosquito breeding and other disease vectors: (High/Medium/Low with explanation):

 Low.
-There will be no possibilities of stagnant water unless site clearing wastes store on natural surface drainage courses.
+There will be no possibilities of stagnant water unless site clearing wastes store on any natural/ man made surface drainage courses.

-Disturbance or modification of existing drainage channels(rivers, canals) or surface water bodies (wetlands, marshes): (High/Medium/Low with description):
+Disturbance or modification of existing drainage channels (rivers, canals) or surface water bodies (wetlands, marshes): (High/Medium/Low with description):